 5 Tips for a Healthy Cat

-A healthy cat is a happy cat, and we all want our furry friends to be the happiest they can be.
+A healthy cat is a happy cat – right?!
+And we all want our furry friends to be the happiest they can be.
 Here are 5 tips for a healthy cat you can follow to make sure your cat is on the right track to his or her happiest self.

 Yes, the V-word.
 Just like their canine pals, cats need regular check-ups at the vets.
 They might not like it, but it is an essential part of being a responsible cat owner.
 Take your cat to the vet for a check-up at least once a year even if all seems fine.